 Remember to always be extra cautious before eating Halloween candy.
 Much of it is manufactured in alternative factories to meet seasonal high demand.

-This means you must double check if the fun- or mini-sized treats or specially packaged Halloween items are gluten-free before consuming!
-Don’t rely on prior knowledge as things can change for holiday manufacturing runs.
+This means you must double check if the fun- or mini-sized treats or specially packaged Halloween items are gluten free before consuming.
+Don’t rely on prior knowledge, or even this list, as things can change for holiday manufacturing runs.

-Even better, purchase organic, better for you gluten-free Halloween candy that is certified gluten free (read my post about healthy and gluten-free Halloween candy alternatives) or donate your Halloween candy to our troops — who needs all that yucky sugar and gluten anyway!?!
+Even better, purchase organic, better for you gluten-free Halloween candy that is certified gluten free or donate your Halloween candy to our troops — who needs all that yucky sugar and potential gluten in your house anyway!?!